dineshjangracoding/dineshjangracoding/README.md

 - 👋 Hi, I’m @dineshjangracoding
-- 👀 I’m working as Web Devloper as freelancer.
+- 👀 I’m working as Web Developer as freelancing.
-- 💞️ I’m looking to collaborate on different projects
+- 💞️ I’m looking to collaborate on different projects.
-- 📫 How to reach me Insta@lens_spirit
+- 📫 Reach me Insta@lens_spirit

 <!---
 dineshjangracoding/dineshjangracoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.